thisbailiwick/barba.js.fullscreen/README.md

 ## Barba.js.fullscreen
+Barba.js.fullscreen helps to implement a site which can be fully used within a fullsreen environment using the [fullscreen api](https://developer.mozilla.org/en-US/docs/Web/API/Fullscreen_API).
+It takes care of some issues which come into play when in fullscreen but there will still be unique changes needed to be made for each site.

 This is built upon [barba.js](https://github.com/luruke/barba.js).
 The setup/use information there is still relevant.

+Initial batch of custom changes can be viewed in this [commit](https://github.com/thisbailiwick/barba.js.fullscreen/commit/194d9addd2f5cee3aa7cf822e8ac95ceec1ea8ed).

 There is a [WordPress Plugin](https://github.com/thisbailiwick/wp.barba.js.fullscreen) implementing this code.